lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 ## Lab work for 07 OCT 2021

-This lab session includes the following revisions to the classes of this project.
-For this session assume and expect that **all class fields are private** and available only through setter and getter methods.
+This lab session includes the following revisions to the classes of the project.
+For this session, assume and expect that **all class fields are private** and available only through set and get methods.

+### Code revisions

 Class `CTALocation`: